ChrstphrHll/npc_gen/students/Harperia Winchell.md

 # Harperia Winchell
 ---
 ### Description
-- Human Barbarian from Verdain
+- Human Barbarian from Qualnis
 - 1st year Protection student in Elkenval
-- long frizzy strawberry blond hair that's messy, Green eyes, and Fair skin
+- long wavy black hair that's plain, Green eyes, and Fair skin
 - Is Unfathomable and Dishonest, and has Involvement as their ideal

 ### Organizations